I can assist YOU:

 Relocating to Ottawa?

 Request Your Free Relocation Package

-We will take the time to make sure all your questions are answered and all of your concerns are addressed to make your home-buying experience an enjoyable one.
+I will take the time to make sure all your questions are answered and all of your concerns are addressed to make your home-buying experience an enjoyable one.

 Ottawa Relocation Package

 I am pleased to be able to provide you with my Relocation Package.
 The package includes:

 - map of the City of Ottawa;